Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

-A total of 121 studies adopted a machine learning-based approach to perform a form of social opinion mining, where several supervised and unsupervised algorithms were used.
+A total of 121 studies adopted a machine learning-based approach to perform a form of SOM, where several supervised and unsupervised algorithms were used.
 Table \ref{table:studies-ml} below presents the number of machine learning algorithms (first row and columns titled 1 to 7) used by the machine learning-based studies (second row).
 The column titled ``NA" refers to studies who do not provide any information on the exact algorithms used.

 In total, 239 machine learning algorithms were used (not distinct) across 117 studies (since 4 studies did not provide any information), with 235 being supervised and 4 unsupervised.
 It is important to note that this figure does not include any supervised/semi-supervised/unsupervised proposed algorithms by the respective authors, which algorithms shall be discussed below.